New York Roads - Harlem River Dr.

 I don't know where this was, but I don't think it is any more.
 Courtesy John Krakoff.

-SB up to the Triboro Bridge, where Harlem River Drive becomes FDR Drive (they were conceived separately, and FDR/East River Drive came about first).
+SB past the old Willis Avenue Bridge, and then its tan replacement, to the Triboro Bridge where Harlem River Drive becomes FDR Drive (they were conceived separately, and FDR/East River Drive came about first).
 Crack was wack in 1986, especially to Doc Gooden fans.
-Click on the last photo for a closeup of the button-copy shield.
+Click on the penultimate photo (Exit 16 1/2 mile) for a closeup of the button-copy shield.

 Exit 20 to Park Avenue